gpiriou/morpho-ledger-plugin/README.md

 In another terminal window type:

-`ledgerspec transferFrom`
+`ledgerspec borrow_wbtc`

-The emulating page should display a Nested NFT transfer transaction.
+The emulating page should display a Morpho - Compound borrow transaction.

 More information on the [speculos doc page](https://speculos.ledger.com/).

-*Note: You must have previously killed other running speculos terminals.*

 ## Testing by sideloading:

 It is also possible to sideload the plugin into a Nano S by using [ledgerblue](https://github.com/LedgerHQ/blue-loader-python/).

-This must be done on Debian (version 10 "Buster" or later) and Ubuntu (version 18.04 or later).
+This must be executed on Debian (version 10 "Buster" or later) and Ubuntu (version 18.04 or later).

 `pip3 install ledgerblue`